 We recommend feeding CaviaDroom YOUNG up to and including 5 months for an optimal growth process.
 You can then feed the animal CaviaDroom BASIC.
 Early castration of males after 6 weeks makes it possible to keep a pair from the start.

 foli herbivore: The diet consists of a multitude of green plants supplemented with carrots, vegetables and fruit.
-Due to the high sugar content, fruit may only be offered in limited quantities.
-Provide plenty of good quality hay and fresh drinking water daily.
+Fruits may only be offered in limited quantities due to their high sugar content.
+Provide sufficient hay of good quality as well as fresh drinking water every day.
 Give branches to gnaw on.
 Fresh food can be given from week 6.
-The amount of fresh food and also the amount of grass that the animals are allowed to eat outdoors should be increased slowly so that the intestinal flora can adapt and digestive problems can be prevented.
+The amount of fresh feed and also the amount of grass that the animals can eat outdoors must be increased slowly so that the intestinal flora can adapt and digestive problems can be prevented.

-Balanced long-life recipe: The nutritional needs vary according to the different life stages: CaviaDroom is precisely tailored to this from YOUNG to SENIOR.
+Balanced long-life recipe: The nutritional needs vary according to the different phases of life: CaviaDroom is precisely tailored to this from YOUNG to SENIOR.
 Hay from protected meadows and FreshGras Hay are characterized by a multitude of green plants and herbs (biodiversity).
 The long, crispy stems ensure optimal tooth wear.

 - Crude protein (Rp): 12 - 14%